spinnaker/spinnaker.github.io/community/contributing/releasing/index.md

   This means that the currently broken functionality must have worked as expected in a previous version of Spinnaker.
 If the regression is not already documented in a GitHub issue, please create one.
-Describe the difference between the expected and observed behavior, and include links to the commit(s) that introduced the regression.
+Describe the difference between the expected and observed behavior, and include links to the commit that introduced the regression.
 Indicate to which release(s) you would like your fix to be considered a candidate for backporting.
 * Include tests validating the regression and the fix.
 The first commit of your